6 Facilities Management Certifications You Didn't Know You Needed

 Sustainability Facility Professional (SFP)

-In today's environmentally conscious world, the Sustainability Facility Professional (SFP) certification holds significant value.
-This facilities manager certification focuses on integrating sustainable practices into facility management strategies, promoting energy efficiency, waste reduction, and environmental stewardship.
-SFP certification not only demonstrates a commitment to sustainability but also enhances competitiveness in the job market.
+As sustainability becomes a priority for more organizations, the Sustainability Facility Professional (SFP) credential has grown in value.
+This IFMA program focuses on integrating sustainable practices into FM strategy such as energy efficiency, waste reduction and environmental stewardship.
+Earning it demonstrates a commitment to sustainability and strengthens your position in a competitive job market.

 Certified Plant Engineer (CPE)

-The Certified Plant Engineer (CPE) certification is designed for professionals responsible for maintaining industrial facilities and equipment.
-It emphasizes technical expertise in areas such as machinery maintenance, safety protocols, and regulatory compliance.
-CPE certification enhances career opportunities by validating proficiency in managing complex plant operations.
+The Certified Plant Engineer (CPE) certification is designed for professionals who maintain industrial facilities and equipment.
+It emphasizes technical expertise in machinery maintenance, safety protocols and regulatory compliance — validating your ability to manage complex plant operations.

 Building Operator Certification (BOC)

-Building Operator Certification (BOC) is ideal for professionals focused on optimizing building performance and energy efficiency.
-It provides training in areas such as HVAC systems, lighting controls, and building automation.
-BOC certification equips professionals with the skills needed to reduce energy costs and enhance building sustainability.
+Building Operator Certification (BOC) is ideal for professionals focused on building performance and energy efficiency.
+Training covers HVAC systems, lighting controls, and building automation, equipping you to cut energy costs and improve building sustainability.

 Leadership in Energy and Environmental Design (LEED)

-A facilities management certification is a professional credential that validates an individual's expertise and proficiency in managing and overseeing the maintenance, operation, and optimization of various facilities.
-This certification demonstrates mastery of essential skills and knowledge required for effective facilities management, including building maintenance, energy efficiency, safety regulations, and sustainability practices.
+A facilities management certification or professional credential validates your expertise in managing, operating, and optimizing facilities.
+It demonstrates mastery of the core skills the role requires, including building maintenance, energy efficiency, safety regulations, and sustainability practices.

 What does a facilities manager do?

 A facilities manager oversees the maintenance, operation, and optimization of physical facilities to meet organizational needs.
-Their responsibilities include maintenance management, space planning, budgeting, health and safety compliance, sustainability initiatives, and emergency preparedness.
-They ensure facilities operate efficiently, safely, and in compliance with regulations to support organizational objectives.
+Responsibilities include maintenance management, space planning, budgeting, health and safety compliance, sustainability initiatives, and emergency preparedness.
+These are all aimed at keeping facilities running efficiently, safely, and in line with regulations.

 How can I become a Certified Facility Manager (CFM)?